mk-babian/golang-task-tracker/README.md

 ```
 help - Display help
 create - Create .json file in running directory
+list - List the tasks currently in the .json file
 add - Add a task to tasks.json
 exit - Quit the application
 ```